AlgTUDelft/pystreed/README.md

 * `accuracy`: Minimizes the misclassification score.
 * `cost-complex-accuracy`: Minimizes the misclassification score plus the cost for adding a branching node by the parameter `cost_complexity`.
 * `f1-score`: Maximizes the F1-score.
+* `accuracy-flex`: Minimizes a variety of classification objectives, which can be set through the `accuracy_objective` parameter:
+   * `misclassification-score`: The number of misclassifications.
+   * `gini-index`: The Gini impurity.
+   * `entropy`: The entropy / information metric.
+   * `mdl-quinlan`: The minimum description length based on the encoding by Quinlan and Rivest (1986).
+   * `mdl-mehta`: The minimum description length based on the encoding by Mehta et al. (1995).
+   * `pessimistic-binomial`: The objective used by C4.5 presented in Quinlan (1993).
+The confidence level can be set by the `confidence_coefficient` parameter.
+   * `bayes`: A Bayesian likelihood objective based on a Beta distribution.
+   * `l-loss`: A non-concave loss proposed by Noel et al. (2023).
+   * `m-loss`: A non-concave loss proposed by Noel et al. (2023).
+   * `sqrt-gini`: The square root of the Gini impurity.
+   * `min-error`: The minimum error by Niblett (1987), which is equivalent to the missclassification score with a smoothing factor of one.

+   Additionally, `accuracy-flex` supports a variety of hyperparameter tuning  methods, which can be set through the `tune_method` parameter:
+   * `tree-size`: Tunes the number of nodes and the depth.
+   * `cost-complexity`: Tunes the cost of adding a node.
+   * `weighted-cost-complexity`: Tunes the cost of adding a node, weighted by the number of training instances in that node.
+   * `min-leaf-node-size`: Tunes the minimum number of instances required for a leaf node.
+   * `depth`: Tunes the depth of the tree.
+   * `smoothing`: Tunes the smoothing factor.

+   The number of hyperparameter options that should be tried can be set by the `num_hyper_params` parameter.

+   See our paper "Optimal or Greedy Decision Trees?
+Revisiting their Objectives, Tuning, and Performance" [(pdf)](https://arxiv.org/pdf/2409.12788) for more information.

 See [examples/accuracy_example.py](examples/accuracy_example.py) for an example.